Skip to content

 • Familiarity with the Quickstart and Run the Sidecar standalone.
 Those pages show what firma sidecar start automates away.

-firma init writes a fresh project layout.
+firma config writes a fresh project layout.
 Project-local config goes under <workspace>/.firma/; keys and revocation state go under the user-global state directory.

 Terminal window